captionpoint/CaptionPoint-Server/public/will.md

 You are all lions of the boards to this day and no hack Hamlet will change that.
 ---
 ## HENRY:
-No.
-Tis we ourselves will do it.
+No…’tis we ourselves will do it.
+---
+## HENRY:
 We are not young.
 ---
 ## BURBAGE: